virtuallynathan/qpep/README.md

 # qpep
-Fixing the go version of qpep
+Working on improving the Go standalone implementation of qpep, improving documentation

 # Using Standalone QPEP